korzhyk/CLOVER-Z370-AORUS-Gaming-7/README.md

 ### EFI drivers

 * ApfsDriverLoader-64.efi - Must have to run 10.14+
-* AptioMemoryFix-64.efi - Must have to run macOS
+* AptioMemoryFix-64.efi - Must have to work with native NVRAM
 * VBoxHfs-64.efi - Must have to run 10.13-
 * VirtualSmc.efi - Bundled with `VirtualSMC.kext`.
 Disabled in Clover, needed if you use File Vault 2 or [authrestart][6].